 The School of Education offers curricula for those choosing to teach fine arts or French in elementary schools and high schools.
-The School of Education also offers two tracks in health and physical education: one for those choosing to teach the subject in elementary and high schools; one for those interested in initiating and administering health and fitness programs.
+The Department of Kinesiology also offers two tracks in health and physical or Spanish education: one for those choosing to teach the subject in elementary and high schools; one for those interested in initiating and administering health and fitness programs.